CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is essentially a React migration reference guide that covers many topics comprehensively but inefficiently.
-While the code examples are high quality and executable, the content is far too verbose for a skill file — it explains concepts Claude already knows and packs multiple distinct topics into one monolithic document.
-The workflow lacks validation checkpoints critical for migration operations.
+This skill is essentially a React documentation page transplanted into a SKILL.md.
+While the code examples are high quality and executable, the content is far too verbose for a skill file — it explains concepts Claude already knows extensively and packs multiple distinct topics (hooks migration, React 18 features, TypeScript, performance, codemods) into one monolithic file.
+The workflow lacks validation checkpoints critical for a migration process that can break applications.

 Suggestions

-Split into separate files: create HOOKS_MIGRATION.md, REACT_18_UPGRADE.md, CODEMODS.md, and TYPESCRIPT_MIGRATION.md, with SKILL.md serving as a concise overview with links
+Split into separate files: create HOOKS_MIGRATION.md, REACT18_UPGRADE.md, TYPESCRIPT.md, and CODEMODS.md, with SKILL.md serving as a concise overview with links.

 DimensionReasoningScore